Cc-Hy/CMKD/README.md

 ```

 ## Introduction
-We are preparing the code, please stay tuned.

 This is the official implementation of CMKD with [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) for KITTI and Waymo datasets.

-We have also implemented another version with [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) for Nuscenes dataset.
+We have also implemented [another version](https://github.com/Cc-Hy/CMKD-MV) with [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) for Nuscenes dataset.

 ## News
+**[2023.3.25] We have several updates.**
+* Release the multi-camera version CMKD for Nuscenes dataset, refer to [this link](https://github.com/Cc-Hy/CMKD-MV) for detail
+* Release more pre-trained models for KITTI dataset

 **[2023.2.14] We have several updates.**

 **Notice: Due to the short schedule, instructions and pre-trained models will be released gradually in the near future, and there may be many issues and bugs, please feel free to let us know if you have any questions.**